 Up to ten sampled transactions are also displayed.
-These sampled transactions are based on your selection in the Transactions duration distribution.
-You can update the sampled transactions by selecting a new bucket in the transactions duration distribution graph.
+These sampled transactions are based on the bucket selection in the Transactions duration distribution chart.
+You can update the sampled transactions by selecting a new bucket.
 The number of requests per bucket is displayed when hovering over the graph, and the selected bucket is highlighted to stand out.

 More information on timeline waterfalls is available in spans.

 For a particular transaction sample, we can get even more information in the metadata tab: